liangfu/pwp/README.rst

 License
 =======

 The source code is released under `MIT license <https://github.com/liangfu/compvis/blob/master/LICENSE>`_ .
-There is no actural restrictions in (re)-distributing the code in any form.
+There is no actual restrictions in (re)-distributing the code in any form.